ezraabah/OMEA-Technical-Challenge/README.md

 Yuku , Sharethis , Startaid , Feedburner , Ping, Meetup, Viadeo , Yfrog , Docs, netvibes , Twine, Jumptags , Dropbox,
 Ubertwitter , Diigo

+# Modelling

+•A logistic regression was used to create a model for prediction of clicks this is for comprehensibility, predictive power and low computational requirement.

+• The model mathematically relates the number of impressions gotten from all websites to the outcome, 0/1 (Non Click or Click)

+• The model was trained to robustly to handle generalized data and is optimized to perform at an accuracy of 98%

+# Recommendations

+• Focus on websites that have a high impact on click such as Thisnext , Wordpress , Typepad , Yelp and pay less attention to low impact websites

+• Focus on website categories that have higher impact on clicks paying most attention on blogs and opinion sites

+• Target users with around 80 impressions as more or less will be less effective

+•A long term strategy could include improving Click through rate by considering alternative adverts and experimentally determining the most effective

+•Clicks are important but conversions are better.
+As some websites may present high click, low conversions may be gotten.
+On that note, it will be important to consider an analysis on websites that present the most conversions as this has longer term benefits.

+•The trained model can be used to make predictions before embarking on marketing campaigns for more efficient use of resources

+• As the behavior of customers and potential customers change with time, subsequent collation, visualization and modelling will be required.
+An automated system is recommended.